utam0k/utam0k/README.md

 ## About Me

 Hi, I'm Toru Komatsu.
-I develop OSS as a hobby.
+I develop OSS as my hobby.
 Recently, I've been developing with an interest in Rust and containers.

 BTW the handle `utam0k` is `Komatsu` reversed.